Reaper7lol/skid/README.md

 ---

-## ⚡ About CodeScraper
+## ⚡ About Skid

-**CodeScraper** is a powerful web scraping tool designed specifically to **extract code snippets** (HTML, JavaScript, CSS, etc.) from websites.
+**Skid** is a powerful web scraping tool designed specifically to **extract code snippets** (HTML, JavaScript, CSS, etc.) from websites.
 Whether you're a skid looking for src codes, a researcher gathering code data, or a cybersecurity expert analyzing web structure, **Skid** gets the job done fast and clean.

 This tool is built with **Skidity** in mind.
 It's light on resources but heavy on power.
 Get the code you need, when you need it, without the hassle.